-Daniel Tirone 204 Stubbs Hall Email: dtiron1@lsu.edu Office Hours: Tuesdays 1:30-3:30pm or by appointment

-Course Description: This is an advanced undergraduate course in International Political Economy (IPE), including topics such as international trade, international money, international development, and globalization.
+POLI 4046: International Political Economy Tuesdays & Thursdays 1:30-2:50pm Fall 2016 209 Coates Hall Instructor Daniel Tirone 204 Stubbs Hall Email: dtiron1@lsu.edu Office Hours: Wednesdays 1:30-3:30pm or by appointment Course Description: This is an advanced undergraduate course in International Political Economy (IPE), including topics such as international trade, international money, international development, and globalization.
 The course will focus on both technical elements of international economics as well as the international and domestic political processes which affect and are affected by international economic activities.
 It is expected that by the end of the course students will be able to use theories of international political economy to analyze contemporary events, and use the technical models to understand the motivations and incentives facing political and individual economic actors.
 Students are required to have taken POLI 2057 prior to this course, and while there are no formal economic prerequisites students will benefit from having taken an introductory course in macroeconomics.
 Students without exposure to one or both of these areas may find it necessary to do additional reading beyond the material listed on the syllabus.

-Required Texts:

-Oatley, Thomas.
+Required Texts: Oatley, Thomas.
 2010.
 International Political Economy.
 5th edition.
 Pearson Longman.
 Sachs, Jeffrey.
 2005.
 The End of Poverty: Economic Possibilities for Our Time.
 Penguin Press.
 Easterly, William.
 2006.
 The White Man's Burden: Why the West's Efforts to Aid the Rest Have Done So Much Ill and So Little Good.
 Penguin Press.

-Additional Texts:

-- Cohn, Theodore.
+Additional Texts: Cohn, Theodore.
 2005.
 Global Political Economy: Theory and Practice.
 3rd edition.
-Pearson Longman. - List, Friedrich.
+Pearson Longman.
+List, Friedrich.
 1991.
 National System of Political Economy.
 Translated by Sampson S. Lloyd.
 A.M.
-Kelley. - Polanyi, Karl.
+Kelley.
+Polanyi, Karl.
 2001.
 The Great Transformation.
 Beacon Press.

-Academic articles also listed on the syllabus can be downloaded via the LSU library website.
-Each of the included books, with the exception of the Oatley, has been submitted to Middleton library for inclusion with the course reserves.
+Academic articles also listed on the syllabus can be downloaded via the LSU library website and may also be available on the course Moodle page.
+When available, books have been placed on reserve in Middleton Library.
+This course will also require students to enroll with the course page on the Top Hat interactive teaching platform (https://tophat.com).
+The course join code is 156463.
 Course Requirements: The structure of the class will be a mix of lecture as well as group discussion.
 To help facilitate the class discussion, it is imperative that students come prepared to each class having read that week's material.
 It would also be beneficial if students prepared their questions from the week's reading for discussion during class.
 A few notes on participation: